artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 - **Preset voices:** Preset speakers are strongest in their native accents/languages—try a few for best English results. ￼
 - **Long narration:** Generate long scripts in segments (e.g., 30–90 seconds) for smoother iteration.

-> **Note:** While our local development platform been upgraded to Apple Silicon, (MPS) is experimental; this guide focuses on Colab for consistency.
+> **Note:** While our local development platform has been upgraded to Apple Silicon, (MPS) is experimental; this guide focuses on Colab for consistency.

 ---
 ## Notes: